Creating a Simple Plugin

 })

-Update translations.
+Update the translations.

 base,en,fr